chadwhitacre/openpath/_posts/2024-04-26-the-future-of-foss-foundations.md

 ---
-title: OSS Stewards as Software Restaurants
+title: The Future of FOSS Foundations
 excerpt: With new EU legislation, Open Source foundations are growing up fast.
 Where are we headed?
 ---